 Flaccid paralysis damages the lower motor neurons that stimulate skeletal muscle movement.
 Over time, the muscles shrink or deteriorate.

 Flaccid paralysis is a common complication of polio, according to the

-Other causes include inflammation of the spinal cord, also called myelitis, and Guillain-Barré syndrome, a rare autoimmune disorder in which the immune system attacks the PNS.
+Other causes include inflammation of the spinal cord, also called myelitis, and Guillain-Barré syndrome, a

 Spastic paralysis causes muscle stiffness, involuntary spasms, and muscle weakness.
 This form of paralysis can result from spinal cord injuries, amyotrophic lateral sclerosis (ALS), stroke, or hereditary spastic paraplegia.